TimEnglart/BlackBoard-Course-Downloader/README.md

 -i, --ignore-input      Ignore Input at Runtime                                 Default: False              (Not Implemented) -t, --threaded          Allows For Mass Downloads to Run in Multiple Threads    Default: True -n, --num-threads       Sets the Maximum Number of Threads to Download With     Default: 4                  (4 Concurrent Downloads)
+-B, --browser           Browser to Get Login Cookies from                       Default: None               (Firefox or Chrome etc.)
 ```

 ### My Launch Arguments